 - Garlic Cloves: substitute ½ teaspoon pre-minced garlic, ½ teaspoon garlic flakes, ¼ teaspoon granulated garlic, or ⅛ teaspoon garlic powder.

 - Parmesan: substitute Grana Padano, Pecorino Romano, or Asiago.

 To make spicy sweet potato wedges, add ¼ teaspoon cayenne pepper or chili powder in with the oil.

-Try out fresh herbs traditionally used for white potatoes, like finely chopped rosemary, to create roasted sweet potato wedges with rosemary.
+Try out fresh herbs, like finely chopped rosemary, to create roasted sweet potato wedges with rosemary.

-Use our roasted sweet potato wedges base recipe as a guide, or check out this other tasty variation!
+Use our roasted sweet potato wedges base recipe to make it your own, or check out these other tasty variations!

 You just need a few basic kitchen tools for crispy sweet potato wedges recipe success!